rmalgazeiro/paymentwall.github.io/index.md

 ## Smart TV

 - [SmartTV SDK](/smarttv-sdk).
 Monetize your SmartTV app globally with the first native payment platform for LG and Samsung SmartTV apps.

+## Extensions & Plugins

+* [Extensions & Plugins](/modules/aMember).
+Paymentwall provide a set of plugins to hosting platform.